flozz/nautilus-terminal/README.md

     sudo apt install python-nautilus python-pip

-Then follow the instructions to install it from PYPI or from sources.
+Then, follow the instructions to install it from PYPI or from sources, but replace the `pip3` command by `pip`.

 ### From PYPI

 User install:

-    pip install --user nautilus_terminal
+    pip3 install --user nautilus_terminal

 System-wide install:

-    sudo pip install nautilus_terminal
+    sudo pip3 install nautilus_terminal

 Then kill Nautilus to allow it to load the new extension: